 Note: It is important to uninstall the device first, otherwise the command above will fail because the driver package is still in use.

 The INF file name used in the command can be found in the details of the incompatible drivers in the Windows Security window.
 See the Published name detail.
-The /uninstall parameter ensures the driver package is removed from any devices that use it.
+The /uninstall parameter ensures the driver package is removed from any devices that use the driver.
 The /force parameter allows the driver to be deleted even when it is in use.

 Once the device is uninstalled and the driver is deleted, enable the memory integrity option as described earlier.
+If it still fails, try the other solutions listed here.

 #3 Manually replace the incompatible driver